vadymVolkov/projects/README.md

-# Here you can find my latest Projects
+# Here you can find my training Projects on Java